JamesRMullaney/Recent-Activity-in-44-517-02-Group-6-PyFlink-PageRank/tutorialFiles/job3/installingHomebrewAndFlink.md

 <br>

 ## Run The Example
-So far, ßœwe have only done the Local Setup of Flink.
+So far, we have only done the Local Setup of Flink.
 To ensure we have everything working, we can try out the following Example!

 ### What's the Goal?
 For the example, we will be reading from a socket once every 5 seconds.
 Through each itteration, we will grab the number of occurences for each distinct word in the socket.